The Morning Rush: Milestones

 On February 3, 2013, Chico, Delamar, and Gino, released the book "The Best of Chico, Delamar, and Gino's The Morning Rush Top 10: Book 2" in Robinson's Galleria.

 As of the last quarter of 2015, the gang has released their 3rd installment of "The Best of Chico, Delamar, and Gino's The Morning Rush Top 10".
-Also during this period, they were joined by Bea Fabregas every Tuesdays and Thursdays.
+Also, during this period, they were joined by Bea Fabregas every Tuesdays and Thursdays.
 As of November 2015, Bea became a daily regular as Delamar's substitute.

 On July 22, 2016, Delamar announced her departure from the show, after 20 years, with her last show on July 29, 2016.
 Bea also announced that she will no longer be part of the show.

 On April 5, 2017, it was announced that Rica Garcia will be joining Chico and Gino.

 On June 21, 2018, Chico officially announced the departure of Gino Quillamor.

 On June 25, 2018, Chico and Rica were officially joined by Hazel Aguilon.
 The trio is unofficially called the "Boobellas".

 As of September 18, 2018, Rica Garcia is transferred to Wild and Wicked, leaving Chico and Hazel as the hosts of the radio show.

 In 2018, Markki Stroem joined the show and alternates with Rica Garcia.
 In 2019, all four hosts are in the show every Friday.

 Also in 2018, the show has been expanded to nationwide airing with an edited version of the show made its debut on Monster Radio BT 105.9, RX 93.1's sister station in Cebu City.

 In 2020, amid the COVID-19 pandemic, the show made its airing on Monster Radio BT 99.5 in Davao.

+Segments and format

+Popular segments of The Morning Rush include: